 Zoom Teeth Whitening Cost

 Most dental clinics, including ours, usually couple a whitening treatment with a deep cleaning procedure.
-A deep cleaning treatment is usually a part of the package or is separately charged.
-A cleaning treatment before the whitening treatment helps remove the debris and build-up of plaque.
+A cleaning treatment before whitening helps remove the debris and build-up of plaque.
 It allows the whitening bleach to penetrate more deeply and effectively thereby giving the best results.
-The average cost of deep cleaning session in clinics lies somewhere between the range of $100 to $300.
-Since a lot of times, there are dental packages including whitening and cleaning, you may find discounts.
-However, it depends on the dental clinic you pick and their price structure.
+Abroad, a deep cleaning session is often billed separately on top of the whitening.
+At Dentfix, we keep things simple and transparent, with no surprise add-ons and a free online consultation.
 With good and persistent oral care, the effects of the treatment may last for a year to sometimes even 4 years.

 Opalescence Teeth Whitening Cost